PiOstberg/github.io/src/content/posts/wyvern.md

 REFLECT_CLASS( cPrinter );
 ```
 It also works on templated classes, although each template has to be reflected individually.
-A system that allows generic template reflection is planned, but is still an unsolved problem.
 ```cpp
 REFLECT_CLASS( cPrinter<int>   );
 REFLECT_CLASS( cPrinter<float> );